Nenotriple/Image-Watcher/README.md

 <details>
 <summary><h2>🗂️ Backend Highlights (nerd stuff)</h2></summary>

-- `scalable_image_label.py`: An easy to use and modular Tkinter widget that handles the scaling and dispaly of images in a GUI.
+- `scalable_image_label.py`: An easy to use and modular Tkinter widget that handles the scaling and display of images in a GUI.
 - `image_database_manager.py`: This module manages a database of image metadata, extracting information like file size, dimensions, and PNG-specific metadata (prompts, settings).
 It scans a directory, updates the database (JSON) with new or modified images, and cleans up entries for removed files, enabling efficient searching and filtering of images based on their metadata.

 </details>